 Wood energy now and the future opportunity

 Food processors and other large heat users such as hospitals and accommodation facilities are how converting from using coal to using wood fuel for producing heat.
+Search the Case Study section of the Knowledge Centre.

 As well as having the latest wood fuel harvesting technology and equipment, New Zealand has a wide range of combustion technologies – from residential wood-fuelled heaters to commercial and industrial scale heat plants.